-The Sinclair QL Professional Computer was launched on Jan 12th 1984 which was 12 days before Steve Jobs launched the Apple Macintosh.
-Targeting the (semi-)professional and educational market, the QL offered a very efficient operating system with preemptive multitasking and device independance, a powerful and easy to use bundled Office suite, an outstanding BASIC and a coloured high-resolution display supporting windowing.
+The Sinclair QL Professional Computer was presented on Jan 12th 1984 which is 12 days before Steve Jobs presented the Apple Macintosh.
+Inspired by the powerful workstations at Palo Alto, the QL was conceived in summer 1982 under the codename ZX83 and was developed in 18 months.
+Targeting the (semi-)professional and educational market, the QL offered a very efficient and expandable operating system with preemptive multitasking and device independence, an outstanding BASIC, a coloured high-resolution bitmapped display supporting windowing and a powerful and easy to use bundled Office suite with data exchange.

 |Developer:||Sinclair Research Ltd, Cambridge, UK|